Zavy86/docker-course/topics/14-troubleshooting/README.md

 As we can see, there are some interesting files that we may want to inspect.

-Let’s use the `cp` command to copy the `error.log` file to the current directory:
+Let's use the `cp` command to copy the `error.log` file to the current directory:

 ```shell
 $ docker cp ec2:/var/log/nginx/error.log .